 This tool accompanies the guidebook and provides a way to record information and compare sites using the RBI Approach.
 It includes prompts to guide you through the assessment process and automatically summarizes entries.

 This alternative to the interactive Checklist Tool is a fillable and will work on any operating system.
 It does not have all the functionality of the spreadsheet and will only allow for the comparison of two sites at a time.

-This manual provides information on starting and using the Checklist Tool.
+This manual provides information on using the Checklist Tool.

 Spacial Analysis Toolset